JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 The lowest economic value on the Azure fabric natively is typically going to be a single session OS with a single user.
 This is not always the case, but in most circumstances, there can be significant savings in combing 3 or 4 people onto an instance using Multi Session OS (Server or Client) rather than having 3-4 instances serving users in a 1:1 scenario.
 Model it, do the math, your milage may vary.

 This does not hold true when using bare metal solutions such as Nutanix NC2, where you have full control over your tin, and are not locked into T-Shirt sized instances.
-In this scenario, it’s game time, you can do everything you do on-prem, but do it in public cloud.
+In this scenario, it's game time, you can do everything you do on-prem, but do it in public cloud.
 Different conversation.

 ## Summary Table